swissspidy/voice-search/README.md

 * Initial release

 ## Upgrade Notice ##

+### 1.2.0 ###
+Some themes have really bad search forms.
+But don’t worry no more!
+This plugins supports themes like Divi too!

 ### 1.1.0 ###
 This update brings you even better compatibility with popular themes.